 - There are more than 4,500 colleges and universities across the United States.
 Why would you like to spend your summer with the University of Chicago?
 What about our academic community excites you the most?
 (Limit: 250 words)

-In addition to the Summer Session application, applicants should seek a nomination from their current high school counselor at their school as part of the application process.
-The Nomination Form should be completed by the counselor.
+In addition to the Summer Session application, applicants should seek a nomination from their current high school counselor at their school part of the application process.
+Nomination forms should be completed by the counselor.
 Any questions should be directed to Alejandra Campos at email@example.com.

-The deadline to apply is March 1, 2021.
+Applications will be accepted online beginning in early December.
+The Regular deadline to apply is March 9, 2022.
 Rolling admissions is not offered for this program.
 There is no application fee to apply.

 Tuition & Fees

-All course costs and related fees for the Latin American Scholars are covered for all selected students.
-Students will need to have access to wifi and provide their own device or technology to take the course for Summer 2021.
+All costs, inclusive of tuition and fees, for the program are completely covered.
+Students will need access to wifi and to provide their own device to participate in the program.